 Need to check your Mercedes-Benz engine oil level?
 Learn how to check the fluid level of your Mercedes-Benz engine oil by following the procedures below.
 This is a step-by-step procedure to check the engine oil level of the Mercedes Benz GLA-Class.

-Turn off the engine, remove the key from ignition, place transmission in Park.
+- Turn off the engine, remove the key from the ignition, and place the transmission in Park.
 Set the parking brakes.

-If the level is between the min and max marks, the oil level is correct.
+- If the level is between the min and max marks, the oil level is correct.
 If the level is below the min mark, you will need to add engine oil to bring the level to the recommended range.
-If the level is above the MAX mark, you need to remove some oil.
+You must remove some oil if the level is above the MAX mark.

-Add one quart (or one litter) of the recommended engine oil, then recheck the oil level.
+- Add one quart (or one liter) of the recommended engine oil, then recheck the oil level.
 Use a funnel to avoid oil spills.